wiheto/tvc_benchmarker/README.md

 Simulations for testing covariance tracking.
 Accompanies the article by Thompson et al (preprint) [A simulation and comparison of time-varying functional connectivity methods](https://www.biorxiv.org/content/early/2017/11/01/212241)

+_Note: V1 of the older named "dfcbenchmarker" does not equal V1 of tvc_benchmarker._

 ## Contents

 - Install tvc_benchmarker